US stocks slip following the latest discouraging signal on the economy

-NEW YORK (AP) — U.S. stock indexes are slipping Tuesday following the latest discouraging signal on the U.S. economy.
+NEW YORK (AP) — U.S. stock indexes slipped on Tuesday following the latest discouraging signal on the U.S. economy.

-The S&P 500 was down 0.4% in afternoon trading, coming off its best day since May, which followed its worst day since May.
-The Dow Jones Industrial Average fell 52 points, or 0.1%, as of 2:22 p.m.
-Eastern time, and the Nasdaq composite was 0.4% lower.
+The S&P 500 fell 0.5%, coming off a whipsaw stretch where it went from its worst day since May to its best since May.
+The Dow Jones Industrial Average dropped 61 points, or 0.1%, and the Nasdaq composite fell 0.7%.

-A weaker-than-expected report on activity for U.S. businesses in the transportation, retail and other services industries added to worries that President Donald Trump’s tariffs may be hurting the economy.
-But increased hopes for coming cuts to interest rates by the Federal Reserve, along with a stream of stronger-than-expected profit reports from U.S. companies, are helping to keep the losses in check.
+A weaker-than-expected report on activity for U.S. businesses in services industries like transportation and retail added to worries that President Donald Trump’s tariffs may be hurting the economy.
+But increased hopes for coming cuts to interest rates by the Federal Reserve, along with a stream of stronger-than-expected profit reports from U.S. companies, helped to keep the losses in check.
+The S&P 500 remains within 1.4% of its record.

 All kinds of companies have been telling investors how much they expect tariffs to shave off their earnings this year, and trade policy was one of the most common topics U.S. services businesses talked about in the latest monthly survey compiled by the Institute for Supply Management about their activity.